gilch/hissp/docs/macro_tutorial.rst

 ::::::::::::::::::::::

 Suppose we want to express a complex number in polar form.
-We could easily make a separate function that computes the cartesian form from polar inputs.
+We could easily make a separate function that computes the Cartesian form from polar inputs.
 (For custom classes,
 one could similarly make an alternate constructor using `classmethod`.)